atmajs/utest/README.md

     Run files by glob matching

-- `atma test -config my-test-config.js
+- `atma test --config my-test-config.js`

     Override configuration path

 - CLI flags
-    - `-browser` runs a test in browser
+    - `-browser` runs test in browser
-    - `-node` runs a test in Node.js
+    - `-node` runs test in Node.js
-    - `-watch` watches for file changes and reruns the tests
+    - `-watch` watche for file changes and rerun the tests

 ##### ES6
 Write your test using EcmaScript 6.
 This is possible due to [Google Traceur Compiler](https://github.com/google/traceur-compiler) and the [Atma.Toolkit Plugin](https://github.com/atmajs/atma-loader-traceur).